 As we get older, we change.
-Our bodies change.
-Our behaviors change.
-Our friend groups and social activities change.
+Our bodies change, behaviors change and friend groups and social activities change.
 And, of course, our brains also change.
-With age, it is important to keep our minds strong and stimulated.
+With age, it is important to keep your brain strong and stimulated.

 Mental acuity, according to Dr. Norman Abeles, is how sharp and clear your mind processes and responds to things.
 It assesses your critical thinking skills, problem solving skills and overall cognitive abilities.
 Throughout life it is normal for mental acuity to decline.
 But, do not fret.
 Abeles, an aging specialist and professor of psychology at Michigan State University, said there are an array of things you can do to keep your brain healthy and strong as you get older.

 Exercise and physical activity are crucial for maintaining proper heart health and weight, but it can also help your mental health.
 Walking down the street or even around the mall with friends are simple and fun ways to stay active as you get older.
 “I don’t mean just going on the treadmill,” said Abeles.
 Memory recall changes with age and staying in shape helps to keep these skills sharp.

 While it is important to keep your body active, it is also important to stay socially active.
 Socializing is the key to keeping your brain up to speed.
 Abeles said a major factor in mental acuity decline is depression.
 This is common among seniors who are very lonely.
 Schedule lunch with a group of friends a few times a week.
 Play bingo or do yoga at the ElderCare of Alachua County Senior Recreation Center.
 Go to the Oaks Mall with a neighbor.
 Do water aerobics with a group of friends at the 300 Club in town.
 The more social you are, the stronger your mind will be as you age.